+Appendix~\ref{app:related_work} provides deeper insights into fairness notions, constraint formulations, and related methodological perspectives that complement our main results.

-The supplementary materials are organized as follows.
-Section~\ref{app:notation} provides a summary of the notations utilized throughout the manuscript, facilitating understanding and reference.
-Section~\ref{app:details} contains additional details on the notion of pathwise differentiability and the proof of Lagrangian reformulation.
-Section~\ref{app:second-order} delves into discussions on second-order conditions to ascertain whether the constrained minimizer indeed represents a valid minimum.
-Section~\ref{app:methods-multi} contains an extension of our methodology to incorporate multiple equality and inequality constraints.
-Sections~\ref{app:ate}, \ref{app:nde}, and \ref{app:_eric} offer detailed derivations of the canonical gradients, analyses of second-order conditions, and examinations of the large-sample properties of the proposed estimator for the three examples discussed in the main draft -- average total effect, natural direct effect, and equalized risk among cases, respectively.
-Additionally, Section~\ref{app:_eric} includes examples on overall equalized risk.
-Section~\ref{app:general_constraint} provides additional details on the general form of fairness constraints.
-Section~\ref{app:simulations} presents additional simulation details and results.
+Appendices~\ref{app:ate}, \ref{app:nde}, and \ref{app:er_cases} offer detailed derivations of the canonical gradients, analyses of second-order conditions, and examinations of the large-sample properties of the proposed estimators for the three examples discussed in the main manuscript---average total effect, natural direct effect, and equalized risk among cases, respectively.